napari/npe2/README.md

 The plugin ecosystem offers user additional functionality for napari as well as specific support for different scientific domains.

-This repo contains and contains all source code and documentation required for defining, validating and managing plugins for napari.
+This repo contains all source code and documentation required for defining, validating and managing plugins for napari.

 ## Getting started